SOC 2 Type 2 Compliance Audit FAQ

 What does SOC 2 Type 2 Mean?

-A Type 2 compliance report provides for operating effectiveness of controls over a period such as 6 months or maximum 12 months in contrast to certifications such as ISO/IEC 27001 that provides a certificate which is valid for 3 years.
+A Type 2 compliance report provides for operating effectiveness of controls over a period minimum 6 months or maximum 12 months in contrast to certifications such as ISO/IEC 27001 that provides a certificate which is valid for 3 years.
 For missing periods or periods immediately after the report, some User Entities or User Auditors may insist on a SOC Bridge Letter.

 A Type 2 compliance report usually is about 100 pages depending on the controls reported on.
 The Type 2 report comprises of all the applicable controls that are reported by the SOC Auditor (Service Auditor).
 The SOC 2 Type 2 report is now of 4 sections, Section 1 is the Auditors Opinion, Section II is the Management Assertion, Section III is the Description Criteria or System Description and Section IV is a detailed list of controls as per applicable TSC 2017 along with the results of the auditors' test of controls.